Premium GSM Weight

 - Hang them up afterward in an area with good air flow.
 If towels are damp, you should never hang them over one another.

 - Dry the towels immediately after washing them.
-The longer you are going to wait, the more mildew will grow on the towels.

 - It is best to dry your towels in direct sunlight.
 Do not use an iron on these towels.